Cvmcosta/ltijs/README.md

 Please ⭐️ us on [GitHub](https://github.com/Cvmcosta/ltijs), it always helps!

-> v3.1.0
+> v3.5.0
 > MAJOR CHANGE
-> - Added server addon support.
+> - Changed login validation process.
+Now uses the database instead of cookies, to avoid cors issues.
+THIS BREAKS DATABASE PLUGIN COMPATIBILITY.
-> - Fixed bug where using redirect() without the isNewResource flag caused a mismatch between cookie name and ltik context path.
+> - Moved Cookies options to the main constructor (kept onConnect options for retro compatibility).
-> - Added sameSite cookie flag configuration option.
+> - Fixed redirection bug where the wrong url would be formed if the target path contained a port but no paths.
-> - Added automatic setting of cookie flags in determined situations.
+> - The Database is no longer a private parameter and can be accessed outside the main Lti object.

 > - View entire [CHANGELOG](https://cvmcosta.github.io/ltijs/#/changelog)